 Consider the following preferences for a few groups of voters, with candidates labeled X to Z.

 If this election were held using Instant Runoff Voting, the winner would be X, with 65% of the vote.
 Because IRV satisfies the Later-no-harm Criterion, there is no way that either of the losing candidates could be helped by the removal of a less preferred candidate.
-For instance, the 35% of voters who preferred Z cannot possibly cause Z to win by removing X or Y from their rankings, since those rankings for Y will only be considered if X is eliminated.
-And their rankings for Z would only be considered if Y was then eliminated, and so on.
-Z’s supporters didn’t hurt Z by also ranking Y and X further down the list.
+For instance, the 35% of voters who preferred Z (last row, bolded text) cannot possibly cause Z to win by removing X or Y from their rankings, since those rankings for Y will only be considered if Z is eliminated.
+And their rankings for X would only be considered if Y was then eliminated, and so on.
+In a nutshell, Z’s supporters didn’t hurt Z by also ranking Y and X further down the list.

 One might take this to mean that it’s safe to rank as many choices as possible.
 But that’s wrong!
 Here’s a simple example (meant to be easy to understand, not to be realistic).